Neurotech-Davis/Neurotech-Wiki/src/past_projects/neurobird.md

 ## Results & Conclusion

-Despite preprocessing, the initial trials did not consistently yield clear SSVEP peaks, as illustrated in Fig. 5.
-One instance of Trial B showed a potential spike at 5 Hz (Fig. 6), but reproducibility remained a challenge.
+Despite preprocessing, the initial trials did not consistently yield clear SSVEP peaks.
+One instance of Trial B showed a potential spike at 5 Hz, but reproducibility remained a challenge.

 We suspected inaccuracies in frequency mapping due to temporal drift in our CytonBoard, prompting a refinement of our data collection protocol.
 The updated trials involved direct exposure to each frequency (5 Hz and 7.5 Hz) for 30 seconds without interference.